Camp Spirit Day Camp

 - Extended Care available from 7:00-8:30 am & 4:30-6:00 pm

-Camp Spirit is directed by Providence Day English Teacher Marcus Smith, whose work at Paul Newman's the Hole in the Wall Gang Camp, a traditional summer camp for kids coping with serious illness, gave him a love and appreciation for the summer camp experience.
+Camp Spirit Day Camp is directed by Providence Day English Teacher Marcus Smith, whose work at Paul Newman's the Hole in the Wall Gang Camp, a traditional summer camp for kids coping with serious illness, gave him a love and appreciation for the summer camp experience.
 Marcus holds a Bachelor of Arts from Wesleyan University and a Masters from Harvard Divinity School and has been in the classroom since 1993.
-As Director of Camp Spirit, he hopes to bring what the Hole in the Wall Gang Camp calls a "feeling of endless possibility" to Providence Day's Camp Spirit.
+As Director of Camp Spirit, he brings what the Hole in the Wall Gang Camp calls a "feeling of endless possibility" to Providence Day's Camp Spirit.